-The collar that you purchase has to be the right fit for your pooch to ensure that he is comfortable or he may refuse to cooperate if he is feeling uncomfortable the entire time.
+The collar you purchase has to be the right fit for your pooch to ensure that he is comfortable, or he may refuse to cooperate if he feels uncomfortable the entire time.

 Ease of Use

-Some electric dog collars are too complicated and require a detailed read of the manual, while others are pretty straightforward and easy to use.
+Some electric dog collars are too complicated and require a detailed read of the manual, while others are pretty straightforward to use.

 » PROS: Different Vibration Modes, Durable, Waterproof, LCD Screen, Rechargeable Batteries, Solid Battery Life, Great Range